 - It performs the hardware management

-- The task of the operating system to manage files
+- The task of the operating system is to manage files

 Examples Of Operating System